gemseo/gemseo/docs/mdo/mda.md

 The following subsections present an overview of these two kinds of available MDAs.

-!!! info "See Also"
-    The examples about MDA algorithms can be found [here][multidisciplinary-analysis-mda].

 ## Non-linear solver algorithms

 The available non-linear solvers available in GEMSEO can be split in two categories: